See You Yesterday: Plot

-Again back in the future, Bash confronts C.J. and demands to know how many times she's gone back.
-She finally admits this last time was the fourth as he'd died on the 3rd.
-He forbids her to try again, but she renegs.
+Back in the present, Sebastian confronts C.J. and demands to know how many times she has gone back.
+She admits that the previous attempt was the fourth time and that he had died on the third.
+He forbids her to try again, but she travels a fifth time.

-The film ends with her back in time alone, breaking into a run.
+Back in time and alone, C.J. breaks into a run.